EZ-Robotics/EZ-Template/ez-template-docs/docs/pto.md

 ## pto_add()
-Adds motors to the pto_list.
+Adds motors to the pto list, removing them from the drive.

 You cannot add the first index because it's used for autonomous.

-`pto_list` a vector of motors to remove from the drive
+`pto_list` list of motors to remove from the drive
 <Tabs
   groupId="ex2"
   defaultValue="proto"